giacomo-folli/reflectiv/README.md

     - If `AI_SERVICE_PROVIDER="openai"`, set `OPENAI_API_KEY="your_openai_api_key_here"`
     - If `AI_SERVICE_PROVIDER="gemini"`, set `GEMINI_API_KEY="your_gemini_api_key_here"`
     - If `AI_SERVICE_PROVIDER="claude"`, set `CLAUDE_API_KEY="your_claude_api_key_here"`

-If you do not want to use AI features, you can leave `AI_SERVICE_PROVIDER` and the API key variables unset.
-The application will run without AI capabilities.

 ### 3. Start the app